awiles808/PowderPlanner/README.md

 npm install --save ejs express-ejs-layouts
 Layouts allows for one template across all of our views .D.R.Y.
-Configure what we installed in server.js
-Tell Express To look For Static Assets First
+Configure what we installed in server.js/ Configure Application Tell Express To look For Static Assets First
 Tell Express CSS Files Will Be In The Public Folder app.use(express.static(__dirname + '/public'));